Stunning Beach Property for Sale in Inhassoro, Inhambane Province, Mozambique!

 There is also excellent diving and snorkeling.

-Rio Graca itself is several km along the beach, South of Inhassoro.
+Rio Graca itself is several km along the beach, South of Inhassoro (see the map at bottom of page).
 A small river runs diagonally into the beach along the Southern border, causing a large pool of water which gives it a picturesque frontage and also has an abundance of birdlife.
 The land is set back from the beach and protected from cyclones.

 Complete sale of the company and property – transfer charges borne by the purchaser.